Today we sailed about forty miles from Wick, in the far north of Scotland, to Stromness, in the Orkney Islands.

 Out walking, we met a couple with their young son.
-They invited us over for tea and cakes and such, and we stayed for three hours.
-It was heavenly, as Alexander went up stairs and played with their kids, and we got time out.
-That is sorely missed, as Alexander is a challenge to keep entertained on the boat, and we got to enjoy quiet time and adult conversation.
-They are really nice folks, and tomorrow we’ll go back for dinner.
-More down-time!
+They invited us over for tea, and we stayed for hours.
+It was heavenly, as Alexander went up stairs and played with their kids, and we got to enjoy quiet time and adult conversation.
+That is sorely missed, as Alexander is a challenge to keep entertained on the boat.

 The Robertson name is everywhere — on shops and businesses, commemorative plaques, and in rows of names in the phone book.

 One of the reasons that we are here is because Paul’s DNA traces to Orkney.
 There sure are enough Robertsons here to make that a reasonable possibility.